jmgandarias/industrial_informatics/docs/microcontrollers_programming/arduino_esp32_core/README.md

 ```

 - Sets the PWM `duty` cycle (from 0 to $2^{resolution} - 1$)  for a configured LEDC output — updates the output on the the pin and changes its PWM duty cycle.

+More about the PWM in version 3 [here.](https://espressif-docs.readthedocs-hosted.com/projects/arduino-esp32/en/latest/api/ledc.html)

 #### Minimal example